 Day 3: Bury Them High

-It is not possible to enter St Louis Cemetery No. 1 without a licenced tour guide.
-This is because the cemetery has been subjected to much vandalism over the years.
-We chose a tour with, Save Our Cemeteries, a not-for-profit organisation “dedicated to the preservation, promotion, and protection of New Orleans’ historic cemeteries through restoration, education, and advocacy”.
-This appealed to us as we felt we were contributing in a small way to the conservation of New Orleans’ history and culture.
+It is not permitted to enter St. Louis Cemetery No. 1 without a licenced tour guide because the cemetery has been subjected to much vandalism over the years.
+We chose a tour with Save Our Cemeteries, a not-for-profit organisation “dedicated to the preservation, promotion, and protection of New Orleans’ historic cemeteries through restoration, education, and advocacy”.
+Booking a tour with Save Our Cemeteries appealed to us, as we felt we were contributing in a small way to the conservation of New Orleans’ history and culture.

 Day 4: A Step Back in Time

-I enjoyed the tour of St Joseph Plantation house.
-Our guide was a distant family member and you got a real feel for how the families lived and their relationships.
+I enjoyed the tour of St. Joseph Plantation house.
+Our guide was a distant family member, and I got an authentic feel for how the families lived and their relationships.
 She brought the rooms we explored alive with her stories.

-Day 5: Rivers, Swamps and Bayous
+Day 5: Swamps and Bayous

 Our organised tour today wasn’t until early afternoon.
 So, we spent the morning resting, reading, and laundering (not me).

-The Mississippi River Delta is famous for its bayous; particularly the bayous of Louisiana and Texas.
+The Mississippi River Delta is famous for its bayous, particularly the bayous of Louisiana and Texas.
 They are wetlands and eco-systems like I had never seen before.
-We saw alligators, bald eagles and other bird life, snakes (venomous and non-venomous), diverse plant life, and hardwood (Cypress) swamps.
+We saw alligators, bald eagles and other birdlife, snakes (venomous and non-venomous), diverse plant life, and hardwood (Cypress) swamps.
 Many trees were shrouded in Spanish Moss.
 [There’s that moss again!]
-This is true Cajun country.
+Honey Island Swamp is true Cajun country.

 Day 6: A Unique Sculpture Garden